Why Mexican judicial reform is causing a rift with the US

 But critics, among them many judges and law students, have gone on strike in recent days to protest it.

-“We need an independent judiciary, staffed by people with solid preparation,” said Norma Piña, the current head of Mexico’s Supreme Court, at an international conference on judicial independence this month.
+“We need an independent judiciary, staffed by people with solid preparation,” said Norma Lucía Piña Hernández, the current head of Mexico’s Supreme Court, at an international conference on judicial independence this month.
 The reform could “delay justice” for Mexicans.

-These critics fear Mexico may be joining the ranks of other countries in the region, like El Salvador, where a popular president has undercut democracy with broad public support.
-El Salvador has some of the highest levels of satisfaction with democracy in Latin America, despite its president repeatedly chipping away at independent institutions and concentrating power in the executive.
+These critics worry that Mexico may be joining the ranks of other countries in Latin America, like El Salvador, where a popular president has undercut democracy with broad public support.
+El Salvador has some of the highest levels of satisfaction with democracy in the region, despite its president repeatedly chipping away at independent institutions and concentrating power in the executive.

 Mexico is a relatively young democracy, making its judiciary an independent institution from the executive only in the mid-1990s, as it emerged from one-party rule and joined NAFTA.